-Welcome to The Tranquil Treehouse®, a place where children can find their happy space.
+Welcome to The Tranquil Treehouse®, a place where children and parents can find their happy space.
 Come on in, have a look around and make yourself at home.
 Today's world is so busy and hectic; not just for adults, but for children too.
 They need time to breathe, believe and just 'be'.

 We are based in the North-East of England and offer a variety of packages (both secular and Christian) to schools and other educational establishments.
 In addition, we currently offer private sessions for families, public classes for children and teens.